anikethsaha/htmllinter/README.md

 - `@htmllinter/core` is the linter which comes with its own CLI to run with.
 It supports pretty error display in table format.
 It has node API which can be use to linter node programs.

+- `@htmllinter/basic-config`: it is the shareable config package which uses `@htmllinter/basic-rules` package to load rules and share it.
+Read more about it [**HERE**](https://github.com/anikethsaha/htmllinter/blob/config-feat/packages/basic-config/README.md)

-- `@htmllinter/basic-standard`: it is the rule package, which consist of basic rules that can be configured through [htmllinter's config file](#config-file).
-[CLICK HERE](https://github.com/anikethsaha/htmllinter/blob/master/packages/basic-standard/README.md) to see the rules it comes with.
+- `@htmllinter/basic-rules` : it is the rules package contains some basic rules. **You dont need to install it explicitly as it comes with `@htmllinter/basic-config`**

 ## Usage